initcron/cicd-labs/chapters/jenkins.md

 Here you will learn, how to integrate github with jenkins and trigger build automatically using github webhooks.

-### Setting up build triggers using Github webbook
+### Setting up build triggers using Github webbooks

 You could trigger your job when there is a commit changes in master branch. webhook will be trigger your job from github side and even you could send status back to github, so you don't need polling.